raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 title: Answer
 ---

-You may generalise your previous rule as "Try to divide n by all the numbers between 2 and n-1, and write down which ones it is divisible by."
-In actual fact, you don't need to test up to n-1, you can stop at √n.
-Why not try [this activity](https://nrich.maths.org/7520) to learn about the Sieve of Eratosthenes to see why!
+You could generalise your previous rule as follows: "Try to divide n by all of the numbers between 2 and n-1, and write down which ones it is divisible by."
+In actual fact, you don't need to test up to n-1; you can stop at √n.
+Try [this activity](https://nrich.maths.org/7520) to learn about the Sieve of Eratosthenes to see why!
 --- /collapse ---

 How easy would it be to find the two **factors** using a computer program?